linhusp/plank-neutral-dark/README.md

 # plank-neutral-dark theme
-> A plank theme for Elementary OS Hera which has a new dark pallete
+> A plank theme for Elementary OS Hera which has a new dark palette

 <p align="center">
     <img alt="Screenshot" src="./demo.png">